kuba00030/Day-Flow-Organizer/README.md

 #### PROPS:

-- function: () => void: Function that will be called when the button is clicked
+- function: () => void: Function that will be called when the button is clicked.
+- buttonTxt: Text value displayed inside the button.

 #### USAGE: